Menelion/BattleZone/readme.md

 - Cheats: F4+Enter gives you _extra_ 250 lives, not just 250
 - Cheats: Del+Z gives you _extra_ 250 armor, not just 250
 - New cheat: press Ctrl+Shift+I, and every item gets caught automatically for you (needs to be in cheats.txt)
+- A potion now gives more health (between 70 and 120, not between 50 and 100)

 ##Plans for future:##
 - SHOP: Allow items selling, not only buying.
 When being sold, items cost half their original price